Halifax mass shooting plot: Charges

 As of February 19, 2015, Shepherd and Souvannarath faced charges of conspiracy to commit murder, conspiracy to commit arson, illegal possession of weapons for dangerous purposes against the public, and making threats over social media.
 They appeared in court on March 6, but did not seek bail.
 Preliminary court proceedings continued on April 10.

 On November 22, 2016, Shepherd pled guilty at Nova Scotia Supreme Court on the charge of conspiracy to commit murder, and was sentenced to 10 years in prison, less 974 days for time served.
 Souvannarath was expected to go to trial in May 2017 on charges of conspiracy to commit murder and conspiracy to commit arson, but instead pleaded guilty in April.
 On April 20, 2018, she was sentenced to life in prison with no possibility of parole for ten years.
 Souvannarath appealed her sentence, arguing it was "flawed and manifestly harsh and excessive", however the appeal was denied on May 29, 2019.

-Lindsay Souvannarath's prison interview/podcast appearance
+Imprisonment

+Souvannarath

 While serving a life sentence for her role in the Halifax mass shooting plot, in 2019 Souvannarath gave her first ever interview since her arrest by appearing on The Night Time Podcast, a Halifax-based podcast focusing on Canadian crime, mysteries, and offbeat stories.

 In the seven part podcast series, Souvannarath spoke candidly about her life, her neo-Nazi radicalization, her relationship with James Gamble, the planning of the shooting plot, and the events surrounding her arrest at the Halifax airport.
+In August 2025, Souvannarath was denied parole.